Wiredcraft/test-backend/README.md

 # Wiredcraft Back-end Developer Test

-Make sure you read the whole document carefully and follow the guidelines in it.

 ## Context

 Build a RESTful API that can `get/create/update/delete` user data from a persistence database